HL7/davinci-dtr/input/pagecontent/underlying_technologies.md

 Clinical systems SHALL use the specification and workflows defined by [Structured Data Capture (SDC)](http://hl7.org/fhir/us/sdc/) to initiate DTR functionality with the payers.
 Implementers should be familiar with this specification.

 ### Clinical Quality Language
 Payer systems SHALL use the specification and workflows defined by [Clinical Quality Language CQL](https://cql.hl7.org/) to facilitate DTR functionality within clinical systems.
 Implementers should be familiar with this specification.
-Older versions of CQL such as STU 2 can be used provided they work with FHIR R4.
+Older versions of CQL, such as STU 2 can be used provided they work with FHIR R4.

 ### Must Support
 This IG does NOT mark any elements with the [Must Support](http://hl7.org/fhir/R4/profiling.html#mustsupport)  flag in its own profiles.